IT’S easy to write ‘sport’ at the end of a product’s name these days. Half of the aftershaves in Boots have it…

 My adventure begins at Ellenborough Park Hotel, a very grand place overlooking Cheltenham Race Course.
 Out the front of the hotel is a sculpture of a horse made of iron but next to it are cars made of aluminium with horsepower ranging from 254hp to 503hp.
 Two days of driving in the new Range Rover Sport await, a mixture of on and off-road.
 Rumours suggest we’re driving into Wales on the mountain roads.
 And the rumours are right.
 In fact we’ll be driving through the training ground of the SAS, Sennybridge and a section of the Welsh Rally stage.

-I jump in a blue V8 Supercharged version of the Range Rover Sport (I hope to drive the base model TDV6 and the middle range model SDV6 tomorrow).
+I jump in a blue V8 Supercharged version of the Range Rover Sport (I will drive the base model TDV6 and the middle range SDV6 tomorrow).
 It’s in Loire Blue and the Autobiography trim which is the top level.
 To start the engine you put your foot on the brake and press the starter button.
 The V8 Supercharged doesn’t just start up, it roars into life.
 I give it a little bit of gas and oh my what a noise.
 This 5-litre supercharged V8 has 503 bhp while the base 3-litre V6 has 258 bhp to give you some idea of the increase in performance for this top-line model.

 To get in to 1st, you simply move the stick in the centre console down to D, press the accelerator pedal and off you go.
 It even takes the handbrake off for you.
 Now you have a choice of how to drive.
 You can either leave it in automatic or use the paddle shifts on the steering wheel to change through the eight gears yourself.
 Or you can give the stick a gentle snick to the left into S mode (Sport mode).
 You can now change gear with the stick or with the paddles.
 Up to you. whatever feels best.
 Land Rover later tells me they put the stick in because so many of us missed changing gear with our left hand.
 In fact, the Italians really missed it, maybe that’s the sporty drivers in us wanting the driving experience of steering with one hand and slamming through the gears in the other.
 They’ve put exactly the same stick that’s in the new Jaguar F-Type in this.